Review: Icelandair Saga Lounge - Perfect for Unwinding

 Arrival

 Saga Lounge at Keflavik Airport was easy to find.
-We followed airport lounge signs that guided us to the lounge.
+We followed airport lounge signs to the lounge.
 Interestingly, the lounge is strategically located after the security check but before the passport control.
 This makes the lounge suitable for Schengen and non-Schengen passengers.
-Passengers flying to the US from Wing D should reserve at least 20 minutes more to clear the passport check.
+Passengers flying to the US from Wing D should allow at least 20 minutes extra to clear passport control.
 Fortunately, the passport control is only a few steps from the lounge.

 Once we passed the security check and walked through the duty-free store, we found ourselves in the main hall of the departure area.
 From there, we continued towards Gate A15, situated in Wing A in the Schengen area.
 Saga Lounge was positioned near Gate A15, one floor above, thus offering a tranquil haven away from the bustling airport floor.
 The lounge can be accessed through the stairs or via the elevator.
 This ensures the lounge is accessible to all, regardless of mobility needs.

 Our arrival at the Saga Lounge was a smooth experience.
-We were greeted by a friendly receptionist who promptly checked our boarding passes with a QR scanner.
+We were greeted by a friendly receptionist who promptly scanned our boarding passes with a QR code reader.
 With a warm smile, she informed us that the lounge would close at 5:00 pm, which we appreciated.
-Despite the simplicity of the service, the amicable demeanour of the staff left a lasting impression.
+Despite the service's simplicity, the staff's amicable demeanour left a lasting impression.
 Their welcoming attitude set the tone for a relaxing pre-flight experience, underscoring the inviting atmosphere of Saga Lounge at Keflavik Airport.

 Premises

 Upon stepping into Saga Lounge, we noticed the expansive size of the space.
 The design followed the Scandinavian style but was not as simple as it is usually in Nordic countries.
 The lounge was divided into several areas, each with a different premium seating arrangement.
 Warm brown was the dominating colour.
 Close to the reception area, buffet tables displayed various food options, including Icelandic delicacies.
-However, the beverage stations featuring coffee and other drinks were strategically spread across the lounge, ensuring convenient access from any corner of this huge lounge.
+However, the beverage stations featuring coffee and other drinks were strategically placed across the lounge, ensuring convenient access from any corner.

 The lounge boasted large windows, providing a panoramic 2-way view of the tarmac.
 This feature undoubtedly delights plane enthusiasts, allowing them to spot various aircraft.
 The lounge maintained an air of tranquillity, creating a peaceful retreat from the bustling airport.

 The lounge's decor was a tasteful blend of modern elegance and cultural appeal.
 Artistic photos adorned the walls, while decorative lighting fixtures created a warm and inviting ambience.
-The incorporation of lava stones, fireplace and wooden furniture added a distinctively Icelandic touch to the space, reflecting the unique geological features of the country and infusing a sense of serenity into the environment.
+The incorporation of lava stones, a fireplace, and wooden furniture added a distinctively Icelandic touch to the space, reflecting the country's unique geological features and infusing the environment with a sense of serenity.
 Indeed, Saga Lounge was not just a place to wait for your flight; it was an experience in and of itself.
 We felt like we were in a peaceful lounge that was designed ultimately for unwinding.

 There were many power sockets to support a more convenient working environment for guests, so charging your device was easy.
 The lounge has flight information screens and televisions.
 We did not hear any flight announcements, so the lounge seemed silent.
-During our visit, one of their staff approached us and other lounge visitors and asked nicely if we were flying on the next flight to the US.
-This gave us a good impression that the lounge staff were concerned about their guests missing their flight while staying at the lounge.
+During our visit, one of their staff approached us and other lounge visitors and politely asked if we were flying on the next flight to the US.
+This gave us the impression that the lounge staff were concerned about guests missing their flights while staying in the lounge.

 Locker Facilities